AWA Labeling Support

 AWA Guide to Food Labels

-Download AWA’s Food Labeling For Dummies here.
+Download AWA’s Food Labels Exposed here.
 This version is evolving and will be continually updated to include the latest information.

 Highlights of the guide include: